zealot128/attribute_imagifiable/README.md

 ```
 This will automatically generate an image for the "telephone" and "email" attribute before each update, if that attribute changed.

+attribute_imagifiable takes an optional ``:font`` parameter with path to a system ttf font.
+Default is "/usr/share/fonts/truetype/msttcorefonts/Verdana.ttf".